20 Best Restaurants in Orange County (My Personal Favorites)

-I moved to Southern California and have been exploring Orange County’s food scene for over 15 years.
+I moved to Southern California and have been exploring Orange County’s food scene for over 17 years.
 Orange County has made a transformation over the years making this area incredibly dense with some of the best foods I’ve ever eaten.

-We can now boast a spread of restaurants that makes Orange County a food destination with Michelin star restaurants, Bib Gourmand awarded restaurants and nationwide famous breweries.
+We can now boast a spread of restaurants that makes Orange County a food destination with Michelin-star restaurants, Bib Gourmand-awarded restaurants, and nationwide famous breweries.
 I travel a lot just to eat and am still amazed by the world-class food we have right here in my backyard in Orange County, California.

 You could spend weeks eating here, without even needing to trek out to Los Angeles or San Diego, and still not be able to try all the mouthwatering food Orange County has to offer.